 The Company evaluates intangible assets and long-lived assets for possible impairment whenever events or changes in circumstances indicate that the carrying amount of such assets or asset group (collectively "asset group") may not be recoverable.
 This includes but is not limited to significant adverse changes in business climate, market conditions, or other events that indicate an asset group's carrying amount may not be recoverable.
 The Company measures the recoverability of the asset group by comparing the carrying amount of such asset groups to the future undiscounted cash flows it expects the asset group to generate.
 If the Company considers the asset group to be impaired, the impairment to be recognized equals the amount by which the carrying value of the asset group exceeds its fair value.
 The Company reviews the impairment of its operating lease right-of-use assets consistent with the approach applied for other long-lived assets.
-No impairment losses related to long-lived assets have been recognized during the years ended December 31, 2019, 2020, and 2021.
+No impairment losses related to long-lived assets have been recognized during the years ended December 31, 2019, 2020, or 2021 or the six months ended June 30, 2021 or 2022 (unaudited).